gauravsaxena1983/RoboND-DeepLearning-Project-1/README.md

 ### This score measures how well the neural network can detect the target from far away
 ```
+number of validation samples intersection over the union evaulated on 322
+average intersection over union for background is 0.9964080370721959
+average intersection over union for other people is 0.43491105745183406
+average intersection over union for the hero is 0.20501600195251274
+number true positives: 121, number false positives: 4, number false negatives: 180
 ```

 # Evaluation